-“Painting is a passion that sets my mind free by allowing me to express my inner self.”
+“Painting is the passion that liberates my mind, allowing me to express my inner self”

 - Milly Tseng